 Giving young researchers a head start

-The AO Spine Research Commission is delighted to announce the ten winners of the 2022 AO Spine Research Start-up Grant.
+The AO Spine Research Commission is delighted to announce the winners of the 2023 AO Spine Research Start-up Grant.
 Through this program, AO Spine aims to identify, engage, and mentor talented young researchers in the early stages of their careers.
-Here, the 2022 winners explain what they aim to achieve and how their studies will improve patient care.
+Here, the 2023 winners explain what they aim to achieve and how their studies will improve patient care.

 This award is targeted towards investigators of 40 years or younger, who are within five years of completing a professional degree or initiating their first assistant professorship at an academic institution.
 Seed funding is provided up to CHF 25,000 for one year.

-Fifty researchers, from 15 countries across all AO Spine regions, answered the open call in March 2022.
+33 researchers, from 15 countries across AO Spine regions, answered the open call in March 2023.
 In a blinded evaluation process, proposals were reviewed by the AO Spine Research Commission for scientific merit, clinical relevance, and feasibility.

-The top research fields were degenerative disease and deformity, with applications also covering spinal cord injury (SCI), tumor, and trauma.
-Of all proposals submitted, 50% were clinical projects involving human subjects and 50% were translational research projects.
+The top research fields were degenerative disease and deformity, with applications also covering, tumor, trauma, and spinal cord injury (SCI).
+Of all proposals submitted, 58% were clinical projects involving human subjects and 42% were translational research projects.

 Europe and Southern Africa